ktorch/examples/docs/start.rst

    -0.02235188 0.03726457 -0.07054836
    ..

-These scores are given to the cross entropy loss function along with the actual classification, 1, 2 or 3.
+These scores are given to the `cross entropy loss function<https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html>`_ along with the actual classification, 0, 1 or 2.

 ::